mhornstein/Tabular-Data-Science-Final-Project/README.md

 Additionally, the required Python libraries can be found in the **requirements.txt** file, which must be installed to run the code and launch the notebooks.

-**Note:** Links to the online Colab notebook are available in the file [LinksToOnlineColabNotebook.pdf](https://github.com/mhornstein/Tabular-Data-Science-Final-Project/blob/main/LinksToOnlineColabNotebook.pdf "LinksToOnlineColabNotebook.pdf").
+**Note:** Links to the online Colab notebooks are available [here](https://github.com/mhornstein/Tabular-Data-Science-Final-Project/blob/main/linksToOnlineColabNotebook.md "here").

 ## Tests
 The code was tested in the environments: